farhiongit/message-in-the-bottle/README.md

 > Look at the simple example below.

 I have recently read about the Go language.
-The minimalistic grammar and overall simplicity (as compared to C++ or Java) are nice features, even if the language still needs optimization and is sometime tricky.
+Its minimalistic grammar and overall simplicity (as compared to C++ or Java) are nice features, even if the language still needs optimization and is sometime tricky.

 Nevertheless, I noticed the use of the gracious message queue pattern (called channels in Go) for